sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 > Usernames must meet the following prerequisites:
 > - Start and end with alphanumeric characters.
-> - Username can contain alphanumeric characters, ‘_’, ’ ‘, ‘-‘, or ‘.’.
+> - Username can contain alphanumeric characters, '_', ’ ‘, '-', or '.'.
-> - Two consecutive '.' is not alloweed.
+> - Two consecutive '.' is not allowed.

 <kbd>![approv_2](/images/batch_upload_3.png)</kbd>